w3c/guide/process/charter.md

 If anyone expresses new concern in response to the re-review, the Technical Strategy Team may attempt to resolve the concern (with re-review), formally open a new AC review, or the [W3C Council](../council/council.md) may treat it as an objection and overrule it.

-If there are substantive changes, before any announcement, the Team Contact:
+If there are substantive changes, before any announcement, the Staff Contact:

 1. Mints a new URI for the version of the charter that includes the changes.
 In the "Charter history" section of the charter, please link to the original (reviewed) charter.
 2. Modifies the original charter in place with the following status sentence at the top: